 Dear Colleagues:

-You might be dealing with travelers who are concerned over the current situation with Cuba and are perhaps concerned about traveling there based on recent announcements and media coverage.
+You might be dealing with travel who are concerned over the current situation with Cuba and are perhaps concerned about traveling there based on recent announcements and media coverage.
 Vaya Sojourns feels that it is our ethical obligation to share with you the facts that we have uncovered while intensely monitoring this situation in the media and also within our own inside circle of contacts in the United States and Cuba.

 - Our government is calling the symptoms that 21 government employees serving in Havana are having, “sonic attacks”.
 At least that is what has been reported by multiple news agencies.
 The fact is that nobody knows what happened.
 FBI Investigators cooperating with Cuban officials have been unable to discover a source of these symptoms or an instrument that could create these kinds of symptoms so the “sonic attack” theory is just that, a theory.
 There is no forensic, scientific or any other evidence that has been reported to date with any conclusions by any agency, entity or country that is investigating the matter.
 Non-emergency officials have been asked to vacate Cuba as a safety measure while the investigation continues, but 40% of the Embassy remains open and that is the key, our Government hasn’t sought to shutter diplomatic relations with Cuba and has stopped short of accusing Cuba of any “attacks”.